 Most of Hawaii only experiences two seasons -- warm and hot.
 It can be more easily described as warm and wet in winter while hot and dry in the summer.
 And don't be fooled by the term "wet," either.
 The rainy season often involves a clear morning, gathering clouds in the afternoon and a short burst of cooling, cloud-breaking rain towards the evening.
 You have the lion's share of the day for outdoor activities.

-The dormant volcano of dominates the Maui skyline.
+The dormant volcano of Haleakala dominates the Maui skyline.
 It's popular to drive up to the crater to peer into the largest dormant volcano in the world only to coast on bikes back down to the coast.
 Famous for its Road to Hana, Maui has plenty of tucked away beaches and rainforests to explore.
 Or you can kick back, relax and enjoy a resort's adventurous fine dining experiments.

 Hawaii, otherwise known as The Big Island, is the largest and easternmost isle.
-The massive cuts the island in half.
+The massive Mauna Kea cuts the island in half.
 On the west, you'll find Kona in a field of dry volcanic rock.
 On the east, Hilo hides in wet rainforests full of waterfalls.
 This massive island features 10 of the world's 14 defined climate zone.
 An active volcano, which you can visit, grows the island by 42 acres per year.

 Hawaii is the most isolated chain of islands in the world.
-It costs quite a bit of money to barge goods to the island.
+It costs quite a bit of money to barge goods on the island.
 You might be shocked at the price of a gallon of milk or a box of cereal if you step into a chain grocery store, but you can save quite a bit of money by eating locally.
 Food grown fresh on the islands is cheaper than common grocery store foods that must be shipped from California.
 But let's get down to the hard numbers.

 Meals can vary depending upon your tastes and what you want to experience.
 We recommend estimating between $50-$100 a day per person.